aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potx-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to SXC via C++ or Online App" h2="POTX  to SXC File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Office Open XML (POTX) format is a Microsoft Office Open XML format used for PowerPoint presentations.
+It is a zipped, XML-based file format developed by Microsoft for representing spreadsheets, charts, presentations and word processing documents.
+On the other hand, SXC is a spreadsheet format used by OpenOffice.org and StarOffice.
+It is an XML-based file format that stores data in cells arranged in rows and columns.
+Therefore, it is necessary to convert POTX to SXC in order to open and edit the file in OpenOffice.org or StarOffice.

+<h2>How Aspose.Total helps for potx to sxc conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate and convert different file formats within their C++ applications.
+It includes APIs for manipulating PowerPoint presentations, Excel spreadsheets, Word documents, PDFs and other file formats.
+By using Aspose.Total for C++, you can easily convert POTX to SXC within C++ applications in two simple steps.

+Firstly, by using Aspose.Slides for C++, you can export POTX to HTML.
+Aspose.Slides for C++ is a powerful PowerPoint manipulation API that enables developers to create, read, write and modify PowerPoint presentations without using Microsoft PowerPoint.
+It also allows you to convert presentations to other popular formats such as PDF, HTML, SVG, TIFF, XPS and many more.

+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to SXC.
+Aspose.Cells for C++ is a powerful spreadsheet manipulation API that enables developers to create, read, write and modify Excel spreadsheets without using Microsoft Excel.
+It also allows you to convert spreadsheets to other popular formats such as PDF, HTML, SVG, TIFF, XPS and many more.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POTX file to SXC within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POTX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to SXC.
+In conclusion, Aspose.Total for C++ is a powerful suite of APIs that enables developers to easily convert POTX to SXC within C++ applications in two simple steps.
+It is a reliable and cost-effective solution for converting POTX to SXC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}